pdehaye/pdehaye.github.io/posts/activating-mathematical-knowledge.rst

     -- `Science of Collaboratories <http://soc.ics.uci.edu/>`_, SNF survey 2007

+..
+TEASER_END: (Click to read the rest of the article)

 Already then, I highlighted a significant evolution in mentalities since a `reference SNF survey <http://soc.ics.uci.edu/>`_ of 2007.
 This trend was explained by Michael Nielsen in a TED talk at around the same time, also taking mathematics as basis for many of his examples.

 .. raw:: html